devrdpatel/100DaysOfSwiftUI/README.md

 - DiceSimulator - [Day 95](https://www.hackingwithswift.com/guide/ios-swiftui/7/3/challenge)

 ## Full project list
 The full project list shown in the same order they are taught in the course.
-Projects listed as "Technique Projects" are not actual apps but rather projects where the course introduced more advanced techniques for a specific topic
+Projects listed as "Technique Projects" are not actual apps but rather projects where the course introduced more advanced techniques for a specific topic.
+Click on individual projects to be directed to the main technical details for that specfiic project.
 - [WeSplit](#wesplit) -- Project 1
 - [LengthConverter](#lengthconverter) -- Challenge Project 1
 - [GuessTheFlag](#guess-the-flag) -- Project 2